khrome/Midas.js/README.md

 Smarty is a very common templating language in PHP, much reviled for it's percieved poor performance and loved for it's ability to divorce logic and presentation.
 But this walled garden for designers has been very much interrupted by client logic and asynchronous requests.
 I've been maintaining a recursive smarty system for over a year now with the goal of eventually pushing the template rendering client side, thus being able to render a whole page or just a 'panel' (subtemplate) or even just refresh panels (poll the server for new data, then redisplay that using the already fetched template).
 This allows the best of both worlds, designers can still work with simple HTML templates but without crippling our flexibility in JS on the client, all still retaining the ability to render serverside for old clients, non JS browsers, or any other need you can think of.

-The first step towards this utopian dream is a Smarty port I can later extend.
-It currently only really supports values, literal blocks, if and foreach but remains useful, nonetheless.
+The first step towards this utopian dream is a Smarty port I'm also extending to support the previously mentioned recursive template framework.
+It currently only really supports values, rdelim/ldelim, literal blocks, if and foreach but remains useful, nonetheless.
 It's now been upgraded to support any amount of macro nesting (up to what the client can handle), so nest to your heart's content!

-Use it like this
+Initialize it like this:

-    var smartyParser = new Midas.Smarty();
+    var smartyParser = new Midas.Smarty({
-    smartyParser.assign('title_text', 'Test!');
-    smartyParser.assign('body_html', myRenderedBody);
-    smartyParser.assign('table_items', ['checkered', 'argyle', 'houndstooth', 'paisley']);
+        template_directory : '/templates/'
+    });

+Then use it locally like:
+    smartyParser.assign('key', <value> );
+    ...
+    smartyParser.assign('keyN', <valueN> );
+    smartyParser.fetch('test.tpl', function(html){
+        myContainer.adopt(html.toDOM());
+    });

+Or request your data from the server:

-    var myRequest = new Request({
+    var myRequest = new Request.JSON({
-        url: 'test.tpl',
+        url: 'test.json',
         onSuccess: function(data){
-            smartyParser.fetch(data)
+            for(key in data) smartyParser.assign(key, data[key] );
+            smartyParser.fetch('test.tpl', function(html){
+                //or alternatively, you could do innerHTML or an innerHTML transfer here myContainer.adopt(html.toDOM());
+            });
         }
     }).send();

-Don't get too crazy with this one just yet...
+This version is much more usable than the last, go nuts.

 To use the .properties parser just initialize the parser and call parse on the data in question.